jasperanders/ContentMachine/content/resources/02 🎱 Kubernetes/03 SSL Encryption using Cert Manager.md

 author: Jasper Anders ©
 ---

-# Enable HTTPS with Cert Bot
+# SSL Encryption using Cert Manager

 In this section, we want to enable HTTPS traffic to our cluster.
 For this we need a certificate issuer, that is [Let's Encrypt](https://letsencrypt.org/), and we then specify an ingress resource to terminate our SSL connection.
 For an easy setup, we use the [cert-manager](https://cert-manager.io).
 It creates a resource in our cluster that issues and updates certificates automatically.